jsas-uw/SocialNetwork/README.md

 Created "Combined" branch with all files.
 I added a class for the bottom pane based on the original GUI mockup.
 I also added a file field since that seemed easier than trying to update the "user" label depending on context.
 Every action should be based on a user or a file so that covers the GUI.

+- Adding a File field sounds good, and before the final due date I hope to get a File Picker to work for both the load and save. -Bill 20211207

 Modified the menu/cmdEnum to include remaining functions

-Will made changes in a seperate repo, looks like mainly color/css changes? https://github.com/bill-wisc/src
+Bill made changes in a seperate repo, looks like mainly color/css changes? https://github.com/bill-wisc/src - This is my own sandbox.
+Anything that should go into main, I will put in a branch on John's Repo. -Bill 20211207

 Todo: Main thing is hooking everything together so this actually works.
 With the bottom pane/menu updates the GUI should at least look functional so updates there should be secondary.
 - use the graph to populate the flow panes